Our Latest Article..

 The box is staring at me now.
 Like a puppy that's made a present in the hallway in the dark and it is sitting there all innocently like nothing's happened.
 Then you'll get up for a cup of coffee, with no slippers, because the dirtbag stole them earlier that day.
 And you'll go to the kitchen and on the way there will be a squelch and then you have to do that unsteady hop.
 I'm being taunted here.
 At the end, I understand why they call themselves Sinister Fish, because what kind of two bit outfit would send a game to me called Wizards & Co?
 Clearly didn't read the label, clearly didn't bother listening to the podcast.
 Clearly just doing this nonsense to taunt me.

 So, I'll try to be fair and kind and write this through gritted teeth, though if I have teeth left to grind then it will be a miracle.
 Honestly, if you could hear me now, I'm angry typing like I'm trying to pop bubble wrap with my face.
-None of it is working.
-This is a shambles.
 So lets start with the rulebook.
 When I'm not throwing the rulebook away in absolute disgust, just trying to put any distance between me and the wretched thing, I guess it's kind of well organised.
 It's pretty aerodynamic, I guess that's mostly because of its size and shape and I suppose it does a decent job of explaining how to play the game, in between me dry heaving.
-They did diagrams and explanations and a glossary at the end.
+They did diagrams and explanations and a glossary at the end, so maybe, just maybe, it actually does an ok job of not leaving you confused.

 The background to the game is long and mysterious and concerns treasure hunting, but can be simply summed up by the following.
 You're a friendless tragic magical disaster and you want money because the thought of actually getting off your starry backside and doing some actual work for a change seems to have eluded you.
 So grave robbery it is!